 Limitations and Future Work

-My future pursuits in this area may benefit supplemental collection of quantitative data through structured-interviews.
-This data may be used multi-factor design of a fully saturated specification.
-In addition more attitudinal qualitative information can be gathered to understand how participants feel about the treatment condition, even it may not affect their behavior.
+My future pursuits in this area may benefit from supplemental collection of qualitative data obtain through structured-interviews questions or surveys.
+This data may be used in a multi-factor design of a fully saturated specification.
+In addition, more attitudinal qualitative information can be gathered to understand how participants feel about the treatment condition, even it may not affect their behavior.